2023 Best Journalism Bachelor's Degree Schools in Georgia

 Top Georgia Schools for a Bachelor's in Journalism

-Our analysis found University of Georgia to be the best school for journalism students who want to pursue a bachelor’s degree in Georgia.
-Located in the medium-sized city of Athens, UGA is a public college with a very large student population.
+Our 2023 rankings named University of Georgia the best school in Georgia for journalism students working on their bachelor’s degree.
+Located in the medium-sized city of Athens, UGA is a public school with a very large student population.

 On average, journalism graduates from UGA take out $21,096 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $254.